 Since the initial outbreak of SARS-CoV-2 and COVID-19, there have been numerous reports of animals becoming infected with the virus.
 There’s still a lot to learn about how SARS-CoV-2 affects different animal species, but the primary domestic animals that have been infected are cats and dogs.
-These species are not easily infected under natural conditions, and there is no evidence that infected cats or dogs spread the virus to other animals or to people.
-Non-domestic animal species have been diagnosed with SARS-CoV-2 as well, but evidence suggests that these infected animals also pose little risk to humans—even to handlers and caretakers in close contact—when appropriate personal protective equipment is used.
+Non-domestic animal species have been diagnosed with SARS-CoV-2 infection as well.
+Overall, evidence suggests that infected animals pose little risk to humans, particularly when appropriate personal protective equipment is used.

 In the U.S., for any animal that tests positive for SARS-CoV-2 at a private or state laboratory, USDA's National Veterinary Services Laboratories performs additional testing to confirm the infection and reports the results online.
 The World Organisation for Animal Health (OIE) also tracks cases in animal species around the world.

 COVID-19 is the disease that people get from being infected with the severe acute respiratory syndrome coronavirus 2 (or SARS-CoV-2).
 Domestic animals do not get COVID-19 like humans do, but under natural conditions, pet cats—and, to a lesser extent, pet dogs—may, although rarely, become infected with SARS-CoV-2 after close and prolonged contact with an infected person.
 In other words, a person with COVID-19 might transmit the virus that causes this disease to pet cats and dogs (and perhaps pet ferrets and hamsters) in the same way we might transmit it to another person.